EvanKomp/CHACK_documents/README.md

 See the manuscript [] for details on the event.

-Personal information such as names has been redacted.
+Personal information such as names and emails have been removed from the documents.

 ## Contents